-Why Digital Marketing is Critical to Your Organization in 2017
+Why Digital Marketing is Critical to Your Organization

 The importance of Digital Marketing

 We are in a time where digital media has clearly replaced many traditional forms of marketing that worked in the past. eMarketer reports that digital overtook TV ad spending at the end of 2016.
 Companies can no longer ignore the need for a digital and social media marketing strategy.
 Digital marketing has the advantage of being faster, cheaper and more effective than traditional marketing.
 An email or social media campaign can connect a marketing message to a targeted subset of consumers for the fraction of the cost of a TV ad or print campaign.

 One of the main benefits of digital marketing is the ease with which results can be tracked.
 Response rates for digital campaigns can be monitored in real-time.
 With the right analytics, companies can measure their customers’ response in fine-grained detail.